discordjs/guide/guide/oauth2/README.md

 					'Content-Type': 'application/x-www-form-urlencoded',
 				},
 			});

-			const oauthData = await oauthResult.json();
+			const oauthData = await getJSONResponse(tokenResponseData.body)

 			console.log(oauthData);
 		} catch (error) {
 			// NOTE: An unauthorized token will not throw an error;
-			// it will return a 401 Unauthorized response in the try block above console.error(error);
+			// it will return a 401 Unauthorized response in the try block above (tokenResponseData.statusCode will be 401) console.error(error);
 		}
 	}